Did Bayesian Projection (Stan/Ridge) Predict the 2021 NPB Last-to-First Upsets?

 Error+1.7+3.5

-Stan reduced Yakult’s error by about 1 win.
-Orix was close to actual in both models.
-Neither model “predicted” the upsets.
+Stan reduced Yakult’s error by about one win.
+Orix was close to the actual in both models, but neither model “predicted” the upsets.

 Player Projections